 Focusrite Control lets you create a monitor mix of everything being recorded.
-The mix you hear in your monitors or headphones can be anything you want from both hardware inputs and software playback, and is independent of the signal levels being recorded.
+The mix you hear in your monitors or headphones can be anything you want, and is completely independent of the signal levels being recorded.

 All Focusrite Control channels start out with the fader position at zero, so you will hear a rough mix as soon as you have everything connected up.
 You can then tweak the mix to suit your requirements.